IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/the-tomtom-indigo-emulator.md

     picture below.
   - Close the `Extended Controls` dialog.

+[TODO(IVI-8801)]: # (Update image after IviEmulatorsPlugin.kt changes have been released)
 ![Emulator - OpenGL Settings](images/emulator_opengl_settings.png)

 - Now restart the emulator, for the new settings to take effect:
-  - Close the `IndiGO Test Device API 30` tab in the emulator window to stop the emulator.
+  - Close the `TomTom Digital Cockpit Test Device API 30` tab in the emulator window to stop the emulator.
   - In Android Studio go to: `Tools` > `Device Manager`.
   - On the right-hand side of each configured AVD there is a down-arrow that opens a context menu.
     Press the down-arrow (instead of pressing the green Play button), and select `Cold Boot Now`.